Dynatrace/openkit-dotnet/docs/example.md

 request (e.g. HTTP GET) a special tag can be attached to the header.
 This special header allows Dynatrace SaaS/Dynatrace Managed/AppMon to correlate actions with a server side PurePath.

-A tracer instance can be obtained from an `Action` by invoking `TraceWebRequest`.
-In addition to capture the execution time of a request, `WebRequestTracer` defines methods to add additional metadata like bytes sent, bytes received, and the response code of a request.
+A tracer instance can be obtained from an `IAction` by invoking `TraceWebRequest`.
+In addition to capture the execution time of a request, `IWebRequestTracer` defines methods to add additional metadata like bytes sent, bytes received, and the response code of a request.

 The web request tag header has to be set to correlate web request executed in the application with server side service calls.
-The field name can be obtained from `OpenKitConstants.WEBREQUEST_TAG_HEADER` and the field's value is obtained from the `Tag` property (see class `WebRequestTracer`).
+The field name can be obtained from `OpenKitConstants.WEBREQUEST_TAG_HEADER` and the field's value is obtained from the `Tag` property (see class `IWebRequestTracer`).

 ```cs
 string url = "http://www.my-backend.com/api/v3/users";